arthurmauvezin/devops-course/slides/continuous-operations.md

 ### Automatic scalability

 * Allow apps to scale automatically in case of too much load
-* This load is measured with the help of metric and log centralasation.
+* This load is measured with the help of metric and log centralisation

 ----

 ### Infrastructure as Code

-> Automatically deploy machines and all necessary dependencies to get a running app.
+> Automatically deploy machines and all necessary dependencies to get a running app

 ----